AGR FILMS HAVE BEEN SCREENING IN FILM FESTIVALS WORLDWIDE OVER 200 TIMES.

 We cannot offer refunds to anyone signing up prematurely or incorrectly.

-Each month there will be 24 WILD CARD spots for actors to sign up.
+Each month there will be 24 WILD CARD spots available for those who are looking to learn how to produce.
 These spots will be $25 per person and will offer teams a mentor to help them as they create their film.

 Once all 24 spots are filled, three teams of 8 will be assigned.
 These three teams will then have the month to develop, shoot, edit and submit their films for screening!